Creative Jobs: What Graphic Designers Do

 Stylish copy

-This is all about typography, the important branch of graphic design dealing with letters as a design object.
-Copy applied to various products should be not only legible and readable but also nice, attractive and emotional.
-In cases of lettering for branding, it also adds such vital features as originality and recognizability.
+This is all about typography, an important branch of graphic design that treats letters as a design object.
+Copy applied to various products should not only be legible and readable but also attractive, emotional, and engaging.
+In branding lettering, it also adds vital features such as originality and recognizability.

 Creative lettering for theme illustration